strapi/strapi/docs/3.0.0-beta.x/concepts/middlewares.md

 To activate and configure your hook with custom options, you need to edit your `./config/environments/**/middleware.json` file in your Strapi app.

+By default this file doesn't exist, you will have to create it.

 ```javascript
 {
   ...